Shaheer04/Track-Tune/README.md

     9: 'country'
 }
 ```

-### Similar Song Recommendations: Based on the predicted genre, the app suggests five songs from the dataset that share a similar style, potentially introducing users to new favorites with a familiar feel.
+### Similar Song Recommendations
+Based on the predicted genre, the app suggests five songs from the dataset that share a similar style, potentially introducing users to new favorites with a familiar feel.

 ## How to Use
 Upload Your Music: We created a webapp for this project, where you can easily uploadyour music files.
 https://tracktune.azurewebsites.net/

+## Get Results
-## Get Results: The app processes the uploaded audio, predicts the genre, and presents you with the result.
+The app processes the uploaded audio, predicts the genre, and presents you with the result.
 Additionally, it suggests five similar songs from the dataset based on the predicted genre.

 ## Running the App Locally (Optional)
 Install Dependencies: Create a virtual environment and install the required dependencies using: